quiqr/quiqr-desktop/README.md

 Collections and singles configurations have a property named "fields" where you must provide an array of field configurations.

-Each field must use one of the available Hokus components by setting a "type" property.
+Each field must use one of the available Sukoh components by setting a "type" property.
 The current types list is below:

 * accordion
 * boolean